GlobalFishingWatch/GFW_technical_documentation/Loitering.md

+> **Update** *As a result of the All Vessels v2 table, all AIS published event tables now have a new v2 version which should be used moving forward, `pipe_production_v20201001.published_events_loitering_v2`, until we switch to using pipeline 3.0, where all v2 published event tables will become the only maintained versions of the tables.
+The logic for the events themselves haven’t changed, but due to the change in how shiptype is determined in products, the published events tables have been re-run and ingested into products with the updated shtipetype designation.
+All example queries referencing published events tables should use the v2 versions of the tables.*

 Vessels meet up at sea for a variety of reasons, including transshipment (transferring catch, crew, fuel, etc.), and loitering events may indicate when a vessel has met up with another vessel that is not transmitting AIS and may be of interest for monitoring illegal behavior.

 ## Key Tables